Sauceke/hotdog/Documentation/Wireless.md

 <br>
 <br>

-### Final assembly
+### Final Assembly

+1. Slide the PCB into the casing:

+    **Front PCB**  ➞  **Top Casing**

+    **Bottom PCB**  ➞  **Bottom Casing**

-1. Slide **hotdog-pcb-front** into **hotdog-case-top** and **hotdog-pcb-back** into **hotdog-case-bottom**.
-Make sure the LEDs and the photoresistors all face inwards (where the sleeve will be).
+    *Make sure the LEDs and the photo-resistors <br>
+    all face inwards, where the sleeve will be.*

-2. Secure each motherboard with a zip tie and the cut-off end of another zip tie.
+2. Secure each PCB with a zip tie and <br>
+    the cut-off end of another zip tie.

 3. Add the sleeve.

-4. Bind the two parts of the casing together at their open ends with zip ties.
-Fasten the zip ties just tight enough that the casing won't separate from the sleeve.
+4. Use zip ties to bind the two casing <br>
+    parts at their open ends together.

+    Fasten the zip ties just tight enough that <br>
+    the casing won't separate from the sleeve.

-5. Secure the other end of the casing to the sleeve with rubber bands.
+5. Secure the other end of the casing <br>
+    to the sleeve with rubber bands.

-6. Insert battery, power on and serve.
+6. Insert the battery, power it on and serve.

 <br>
 <br>

 ## Operation

-In wireless mode, the Hotdog is powered by a single AAA battery.
-I recommend using a rechargeable one.
-It should last you about 2-3 hours on a single charge.
-There's no battery level indicator, so recharge frequently.
+In wireless mode, the **Hotdog** is powered by a single <br>
+AAA battery that should last you about `2 - 3` hours <bR>
+on a single charge.

+*I recommend using a rechargeable one.*

+*There's no battery level indicator, so recharge frequently.*

-I'm still working on the client app for wireless, but it's already looking great.
+I'm still working on the client app for <br>
+wireless, but it's already looking great.

 Stay tuned!

 <br>